You will be contacted by our intake therapist within 4 working days

 Please feel free to talk to your therapist if you have any further questions regarding the length of therapy.

 The first few therapy sessions (usually 1-2) are spent understanding your concerns better.
-This might involve gathering information about your symptoms, relationships, childhood, lifestyle, past traumas, and so on.
+This might involve gathering information about your current concerns, relationships, childhood, lifestyle, and so on.

 We take confidentiality very seriously.
 The information you provide to us through this website is well protected and seen only by one admin staff member who is highly trained around confidentiality matters.
 This information is then allocated to your therapist.
 Any information you provide to the therapist remains between you, your therapist, and your therapist’s supervisor.
-Confidentiality is only breached when you or people you know are in a life-threatening situation.
-If you choose the chat mode, please be informed that your chats are immediately deleted by your therapist.
-Recording phone or video calls is strictly against our policies.
+Confidentiality is only breached when you are in a life-threatening situation.